codefresh-io/cap-docs.codefresh.io/_docs/integrations/container-registries/dockerhub.md

 title: "Docker Hub Registry"
 description: ""
 group: integrations
-sub-group: container-registries
+sub_group: container-registries
 toc: true
 ---

-Codefresh has native support for interacting with Docker Hub registries, to push, pull, and deploy images from Docker Hub.
+Codefresh has native support for interacting with Docker Hub registries, to push, pull, and deploy images.
 For information on adding a Docker Hub integration in Codefresh, see [Container registry integrations]({{site.baseurl}}/docs/integrations/container-registries/).

 ### Prerequisites